 Additional Support for Bell's Palsy

 In addition to acupuncture, Eastern medicine offers herbal medicine formulas as an adjunctive therapy to help nourish the underlying deficiencies commonly present in the body when a person experiences nerve-related issues.
-Here in our Houston clinic, we commonly treat Bell's palsy with both electro-acupuncture, herbal medicine, and vitamin and supplement recommendations.
+Here in our Houston acupuncture clinic, we commonly treat Bell's palsy with both electro-acupuncture, herbal medicine, and vitamin and supplement recommendations.
 In addition to its potential to enhance blood circulation and aid nerve regeneration, acupuncture can promote muscle relaxation and reduce stress.
 As more research is conducted, acupuncture continues to hold promise as an effective complementary therapy for individuals dealing with Bell's palsy.

 If you are experiencing Bell's palsy or another kind of facial paralysis, please contact our clinic, to find out if our treatments would be right for you.
 To book an appointment, please click here.